 Hoka One One Arahi 5 is a brand new shoe from top to bottom.
 It has a J-Frame technology, a firmer foam in the midsole designed to provide stability and foot alignment without limiting your freedom of movement.
 The J-Frame foam is now softer than before, which means you’ll feel more comfortable as it aligns your foot.

-This running shoe has a maxed-out cushion with soft materials inside.
+This running shoe has a maxed-out cushioning with soft materials inside.
 Its cushioned midsole offers a marshmallow softness, shock absorption, comfort, and support.
-The Arahi 5 has an early stage Meta-Rocker, a technology designed to provide a smooth ride.
+The Arahi 5 also has an early-stage Meta-Rocker, a technology designed to provide a smooth ride.

 – New Balance Fresh Foam 880v11 –

 New Balance Fresh Foam 880v11 offers luxurious cushioning through its Fresh Foam midsole, a technology designed to deliver soft, responsive full-length cushioning.
 The 880v11 is a reliable, neutral trainer with a 10 mm heel-to-toe drop, which is the go-to drop in running shoes.
-And being a neutral running shoe, it offers plenty of cushioning and support in the rearfoot region.
+Being a neutral running shoe, it offers plenty of cushioning and support under the heel and in the rearfoot region.

-Other excellent neutral running shoe from New Balance are:
+Other excellent neutral running shoes from New Balance are:

 – Saucony Ride 14 –